***Updated May 1, 2021

 - Take B9 in its active form, L-methyl folate.
-To my surprise, it’s not easy to find prenatal vitamins that have the metabolized/active form in it, however, this form can be found in health food stores as well as online.
+While it’s getting easier to find prenatal vitamins that have the metabolized/active form in it, be sure to read the label carefully.
+If you want to try

 - Many folate supplements are available on Amazon with doses ranging from 400 mcg to 15mg.
 Be aware that there are a variety of strengths as well as salt formulations.
 The one with the salt glucosamine has not been clinically tested but is more readily available, so we do not know how much of it actually gets absorbed in the body.

-- I have one option in a liquid drop form that is highly recommended from HG survivors available for you in my store: https://hgpharmacist.com/product/methyl-factors-liquid-drops/.
-Methyl drops have a B vitamin combination all in their methylated form produced by Nutrabiogenesis, a nutraceutical company.
+- I have one option in a liquid drop form that is highly recommended from HG women available for you in my store: https://hgpharmacist.com/product/methyl-factors-liquid-drops/.
+Methyl drops have a B vitamin combination all in their methylated form produced by NutraBiogenesis, a nutraceutical company.*

-- I also have available an l-methyl folate supplement formulated with calcium instead of glucosamine, but it’s a capsule, so it’s available by request only, as I don’t anticipate many requests for capsules.
-Discuss with your doctor about getting lovenox (Enoxaparin) injections, which breaks down blood clots, to prevent miscarriages if there’s a history of blood clots due to the mutation, as this mom wrote about in an article on Medium.
+- Discuss with your doctor about getting lovenox (Enoxaparin) injections, which breaks down blood clots, to prevent miscarriages if there’s a history of blood clots due to the mutation, as this mom wrote about in an article on Medium.